MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview.md

    |Only added new permissions to the existing permission sets|Create AL permission set extension objects with the added permissions.|
    |Removed or changed permissions in objects|<ol><li>Find the AL objects from Microsoft that implement the permission sets that you modified in the previous version.</li><li>Make copies of these AL objects</li><li>Modify the copies to include the customizations you want.</li></ol> |

-3. Convert your own permission sets to new AL objects.
+3. Convert your other custom permission sets to new AL objects.

-    1. Get the PowerShell script for permissions from GitHub https://github.com/microsoft/BCTech/tree/master/samples.
+    1. Get the PowerShell script called Convert-PermissionSets.psm1 from [Business Central Tech Samples](https://github.com/microsoft/BCTech/tree/master/samples/PermissionSetConversion) on GitHub.
     2. Connect to the old version's database.
     3. Run the script to generate AL objects.

-    4. Import and compile.
+4. Include the new AL permission sets and permission set extension objects into an AL project and compile the extension package.

+5. Publish and install the extension on your version 18 deployment.

 ## See Also